SianJade/PlantPal/README.md

 - The application features if/else statements to ensure that the user cannot create an account with a username that already exists in the database, or add a new plant whose latin name already exists in the database in order to prevent suplicate entries.
 Checks to ensure the username and password entered on the login page a- exist in the databse, and b- that the inputted username and password match, if they do then the user is allowed to login, if not, a Flask flashed message appears informing the user of their error.

+- Users are able to add plants to the databse and edit a plant's information only if they are logged into their account, and only the initial creator of the plant is able to see the 'delete plant' button to delete the plant entirely if they so wish.
+Users are also able to delete their own account from the databse should they wish.

 ### Features Left to Implement